Dkunchikor/Dk_CertifyHub/README.md

-Hey there,
-Here are some of the courses which i did from reputed platforms or websites and from company's ,Now applying those skills into projects and building a portfolio.
+This repository contains the courses which is did along with its certifications.